Towards Foundation Models and Few-Shot Parameter-Efficient Fine-Tuning for Volumetric Organ Segmentation: Proposed Setting

-\paragraph{\textbf{Transductive inference leveraging anatomical priors from the support}.} In image classification, inference is often performed in an {\em inductive} manner (i.e. one sample at a time).
+In image classification, inference is often performed in an \textit{inductive} manner, i.e., one sample at a time.
 This inductive inference paradigm is common in medical image segmentation, where the task is often seen as a voxel classification.
-However, segmentation is a {\em transductive} problem by nature, i.e., one could make joint predictions for all the voxels of the test subject, leveraging available priors on the global structure of the predictions, such the shape of the target organ.
+However, segmentation is a \textit{transductive} problem by nature, i.e., one could make joint predictions for all the voxels of the test subject, leveraging available priors on the global structure of the output mask, such as the shape of the target organ.
 Thus, transduction is appealing in our few-shot medical image segmentation setting as the support set could provide such approximate priors.
-Specifically, we propose to perform inference in a transductive manner, optimizing the cross-entropy loss on the support set while imposing inequality constraints on the size of the target organ in the test subject.
-Since the volumes are preprocessed to the same resolution, one could estimate an average target-region proportion from the support samples as follows: $S=\frac{1}{K}\sum_k \sum_{x \in \Omega} Y_k (x)$, with $\Omega$ denoting the 3D spatial domain.
-Now, let $\hat{S}$ denotes the predicted size of the target region in the test image, as summation of sigmoid output over the spatial image domain: $\hat{S}=\sum_{x \in \Omega} \hat{Y}(x)$.
-Thus, we incorporate the following loss during inference, penalizing region proportions that differ from the target by a margin $\gamma$:
+Specifically, we propose to perform transductive inference, optimizing the segmentation loss on the support set while imposing inequality constraints on the size of the target organ in the test subject.
+Figure~\ref{fig:summary_transductive} presents an overview of the proposed setting, which is now formalized.

+\textit{\textbf{Proportion constraints on the query sample}}.
+Since the volumes are pre-processed to a homogeneous resolution, one could estimate an average target-region proportion from the support samples as follows: $S=\frac{1}{K}\sum_k \sum_{x \in \Omega} Y_k (x)$, with $\Omega$ denoting the 3D spatial domain.
+Now, let $\hat{S}$ denote the predicted size of the target region in the test image as the summation of sigmoid output over the spatial image domain: $\hat{S}=\sum_{x \in \Omega} \hat{Y}(x)$.
+Thus, the following term is incorporated during inference using black-box Adapters, penalizing region proportions that differ from the target by a margin $m$ from the anatomical priors:

+where the margin $m$ serves as a relaxation of the constraint to account for the anatomical variability and potential noise in estimating the target organ size in the few support shots.
+Thus, divergences smaller than $m$ between estimated and target sizes will not result in effective penalties.
+Such value is empirically set to all tasks the same (\textit{see} Section~\ref{sec:bb_implementation}), as its effect is further explored in respective ablation studies in Section~\ref{ssec:ablation}.

-Finally, we train the adapter by gradient steps, integrating the segmentation loss on the support samples and the transductive anatomical constraints in Eq. \ref{eq:size_penalty}:
+\textit{\textbf{Combined learning objective}}.
+The black-box Adapter is trained by gradient steps, integrating the segmentation loss on the support samples and the transductive anatomical constraints in Eq. \ref{eq:size_penalty} to the estimated organ size of the query sample, $\hat{S}_{query}$.
+The overall learning objective is consolidated as follows:

+where $\lambda$ is a blending hyper-parameter that controls the relative importance of both terms, empirically fixed in Section~\ref{sec:bb_implementation}.